-I am currently a PhD student at the Paris School of Economics under the supervision of Olivier Compte and Philippe Jehiel.
-My main research interests are behavioral game theory, bounded rationality, experimental economics, social identity and diversity.
-I will be on the European and International Job Market in 2021-2022.
+I am currently a PhD candidate at the Paris School of Economics.
+My main research interests are behavioral game theory, bounded rationality, experimental economics, social identity, stereotypes and diversity.
+I am looking for a Post-Doc position starting September 2022.

 I hold a Bachelor’s degree in Econometrics and Operations Research and a Master’s degree in Econometrics and Management Science from the Erasmus University Rotterdam, and a Graduate degree in Economics from the Paris School of Economics.
 I previously worked as an econometrician at the Dutch central bank and I was a visiting student at the Massachusetts Institute of Technology (MIT) during spring semester 2020.
 See my full CV for further details.

 In my free time, I am an enthusiastic musician, dancer, reader and tennis player who loves good food and a long walk with my dog.